About UAHT

 General Education Statement

-The University of Arkansas Hope-Texarkanas general education curriculum is one through which students obtain the depth and breadth of knowledge and the skills and attitudes required for living and working in the diverse and technological society of the 21st century.
-The general education curriculum is the primary way students demonstrate their ability to think, reason, compute, communicate, understand, and pursue a life of learning and adaptation.
-The general education curriculum is required in all Associate degrees and Technical Certificates.
+The University of Arkansas at Hope-Texarkana’s general education curriculum provides students with the depth and breadth of knowledge, skills, and attitudes necessary for living and working in a diverse, global, and technological society of the 21st century.
+The general education curriculum is the primary means by which students demonstrate their ability to think critically, reason effectively, apply quantitative and scientific concepts, communicate ideas, and engage in lifelong learning and adaptation.
+The general education curriculum is required in all Associate degree programs.

-The faculty and staff agree, through a body of courses and educational experiences, to enrich students lives and serve as an example of life-long learning.
-In addition, their educational experience should expose students to the importance of academic integrity, the value of a positive attitude and common courtesy, and the necessity of professionalism.
-Such qualities are the foundations upon which individuals build lives of independence, significance, and value.
-The UAHT Faculty Senate has agreed that upon graduation from UAHT, students will be able to:
+Through a comprehensive body of courses and educational experiences, faculty and staff work collaboratively to enrich students’ lives and serve as models of lifelong learning.
+These experiences emphasize the importance of academic integrity, the value of a positive attitude and common courtesy, and the necessity of professionalism.
+Such qualities provide the foundation upon which individuals build lives of independence, purpose, and contribution.

 History